naturalcrit/homebrewery/client/homebrew/pages/homePage/welcome_msg_v3.md

 Scroll down to the next page for a brief summary of the changes and new features available in V3!

 #### New Things All The Time!
-What's new in the latest update?
-Check out the full changelog [here](/changelog).
+Check out the latest updates in the full changelog [here](/changelog).

 ### Helping out
 Like this tool?
 Want to buy me a beer?
 [Head here](https://www.patreon.com/Naturalcrit) to help me keep the servers running.